Himasnhu-AT/deployer/README.md

 ## License

-MIT License - see LICENSE file for details.
+BSD-3-Clause License - see LICENSE file for details.

 ## Support